pu2clr/SI4735/examples/README.md

 <BR>

-### Example 08 - Si4735 SSB firmware update support - LCD/I2C Support
+## Example 08 - Si4735 SSB firmware update support with LCD/I2C

 This sketch uses the Rotary Encoder Class implementation from Ben Buxton.
 The source code is included together with this sketch.